Admissions Committee By-Laws

 The University of Pittsburgh School of Medicine offers limited opportunities for admissions with advanced standing as space in the third year class permits.
 This may range from 0-3 spots each year.
 Advanced-standing applications will be considered only for entry into the third-year class.
 Applications are reviewed individually, with a preference given to candidates who have a compelling need to transfer to the University of Pittsburgh.
 PLEASE NOTE: DUE TO SPACE CONSTRAINTS WE HAVE NOT ACCEPTED ANY ADVANCED STANDING (TRANSFER) STUDENTS IN OVER A DECADE.

 Acceptance depends on the applicant’s special circumstances and qualifications as well as the availability of openings.
 Pre-medical school academic qualifications must be within the range of those of matriculated students.
 We cannot accept transfer applications from students of dental, osteopathic, chiropractic, or veterinary medicine or from non-U.S. medical schools.
 We consider only students who are enrolled in a medical school accredited by the Liaison Committee for Medical Education.

 Advanced Standing Application Process:

 - Request application: Application for advanced standing must be requested along with a written statement explaining the compelling need to transfer to the University of Pittsburgh School of Medicine.

-- Dean’s Letter of Recommendation: An applicant must request a letter from the Dean of Student Affairs at his or her current medical school.
+- Dean’s Letter of Recommendation: An applicant must request a letter from the Dean of Student Affairs at their current medical school.
 This letter must indicate that the applicant is in good standing at the institution and that the applicant has successfully completed the curriculum of the year just prior to the transfer year.
 This letter should be sent directly to the University of Pittsburgh School of Medicine’s Office of Admissions and Financial Aid.